 What is guided growth?

 Guided growth is a minimally invasive surgical procedure where a tension-band plate (also called a guided growth plate) or a screw called a percutaneous epiphysiodesis transphyseal screw (abbreviated as PETS) is applied to a crooked bone to gradually straighten it as a child or adolescent grows.
-Guided growth is also called temporary hemiepiphysiodesis and is an alternative treatment option to performing an osteotomy and then straightening a bone.
-It is often used to treat bowlegs, knock knees or crooked bones that were caused by infection, injury, congenital conditions, or developmental problems.
+Guided growth is also sometimes called temporary hemiepiphysiodesis or growth modulation.
+It is an alternative treatment option to performing an osteotomy and then straightening a bone.
+It is often used to treat bowlegs, knock knees or crooked bones that were caused by infection, injury, congenital conditions or developmental problems.

 What are tension-band plates?